frankstepanski/node-express-course/week3/readme.md

 How about we close out this week by deploying our app to the cloud. :cloud:
 This way we can share our app with the world. :earth_americas:

-When we choose a cloud provider we have to aware of what we are deploying.
+When we choose a cloud provider we have to aware of what we are deploying:

   - Is it a React/Next app?
 If so, we can use a React hosting service like [Vercel](https://vercel.com/).
   - Is it a static site?
 If so, we can use a static site hosting service like [Netlify](https://www.netlify.com/).